Gordon Lightfoot Tribute - A review - Rosemary style

 also recorded them.
 What followed were countless albums for

 United Artists and Warner Brothers.
-The latest, “A Painter
+“A Painter

 Passing Through” was released in 1998.
 In 1999 Rhino

 Records released a four CD boxed set of Lightfoot recordings,

 and in 2000 his concert in Reno, NV, was recorded on a video

 – his first.
 In 2004 his recording "Harmony", his 20th album, was released.
 Gordon still records and tours.